 Community Outreach – This service area includes our Family Life Education programs and Community Chaplaincy programs.

-- What’s Next? – Women who are navigating mid-life challenges are invited to join us for a session of our popular What’s Next?
-Series where we will introduce some tools and thought-provoking exercises to help you re-imagine new possibilities for the future and to take the first steps in moving forward.
+- Next Chapter – Women who are navigating mid-life challenges are invited to join us for a session of our popular Next Chapter Series where we will introduce some tools and thought-provoking exercises to help you re-imagine new possibilities for the future and to take the first steps in moving forward.
 The next meeting is Sunday, October 7, from 10:00 to 11:30 a.m. at JFS.

 - Shalom Baby – New babies in the community will receive a wonderful basket full of SWAG items including a growth chart, night light, hot/cold pack, and an infant onesie, along with information from Jewish organizations, services and programs here in St Paul to shower baby and family with love.